 What is your own recollection of the story of Creation?

 Can you share either of these with someone else in your own words (IYOW)?

-Let me know on Word-Strong's FB page!
+Let me know your thoughts on all this!